nandor23/doubly-linked-list/README.md

 # Doubly linked list with extra functionalities
 It's based on the C++ STL list data structure, while having some extra functionalities:
-- replacing every element equal to a given element
-- removing every element equal to a given element
+- replacing/removing every element equal to a given element
 - inserting before/after a given position
 - inserting an element N times before/after a position
 - removing an element before/after a given position